MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

     Publish-NAVApp -ServerInstance BC150 -Path "C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\AL Development Environment\System.app" -PackageType SymbolsOnly
     ```
 -->
-## Task 7: Create and build an AL project for custom base application
+## Task 6: Create an AL project for the base application

-In this task, you will create a AL project in Visual Studio code that you will use for building your custom base application extension based on your converted C/AL application.
+In this task, you'll create a AL project in Visual Studio Code.
+You'll use it for building your custom base application extension based on your converted C/AL application.

-1. If you haven't already, install Visual Studio Code and the latest AL Language extension for version 15.0 or 16.0 as outlined in [Getting Started with AL](../developer/devenv-get-started.md).
+1. If you haven't already, install Visual Studio Code and the latest AL Language extension for the target Business Central version (15.0, 16.0, or 17.0).

+    For more information, see [Getting Started with AL](../developer/devenv-get-started.md).

 2. Configure Visual Studio Code for optimal performance with AL projects.